-- The old system required multiple database instances which increased environmental expenses.
-Old system was hosted in RackSpace on physical machines.
+- The legacy system required multiple database instances which increased environmental expenses and was hosted in RackSpace on physical machines.

-- Need to be scalable in order to on-board new school districts and states rapidly.
+- A new solution would need to be scalable in order to on-board new school districts and states rapidly.

-- Need to scale down during off-peak times of the year (e.g. summer break, winter break, spring break).
+- The legacy system was unable to scale down during off-peak times of the year (e.g. summer break, winter break, spring break.)

-- Use AWS VMs in order to reduce monthly environment expenses by ~50% cost savings going to AWS.
-The new application was built to be multi-tenant and a SaaS model allowing for multiple districts to be hosted within a single database instance.
+- Developed a multi-tenant SaaS platform, allowing for multiple districts to be hosted within a single database instance.

-- All fields stored in the AWS database is reportable.
+- Support reporting for all fields stored in the AWS database.

-- AWS allowed for scheduled events (e.g. reduce front-end resources over long weekends, holidays, breaks, or scale up during peak times of the year).
+- Dynamic event scheduling via AWS (e.g. reduce front-end resources over long weekends, holidays, breaks, or scale up during peak times of the year.)

-- The new application allowed for a more flexible UX & process flow, collapsing older forms into fewer pages for teachers to fill out.
+- A more flexible UX & process flow, collapsing older forms into fewer pages for teachers to fill out.